 After a flurry of media attention, the devastation in Houston, Texas from Hurricane Harvey faded from public view.
 But after unprecedented floods and widespread destruction, the story is far from over.

-This first installment reveals the untold stories of how, despite being abandoned by the state, the community banded together to save lives and rebuild their homes.
+Victims in some of the most devastated neighborhoods give harrowing testimony about nearly drowning and having no assistance to this day from government officials.
+The first installment of “After Harvey” reveals the untold stories of how, despite being abandoned by the state, the community banded together to save lives and rebuild their homes.

 After Hurricane Harvey, Abandoned Community Takes Charge

 The United States and several Caribbean islands are still reeling from the severe effects of an unprecedented hurricane season.
 The challenges began with Hurricane Harvey nearly two months ago and continue today with Hurricane Ophelia about to hit Ireland, an event never before experienced in recorded history.

 Hurricane Harvey alone destroyed at least 16,786 homes and damaged at least 159,253 more.
 A shocking 82 people lost their lives during a hurricane that scientists say is a once in one thousand year event.

 With a constant onslaught of “first ever” weather events hitting the US and a tumultuous political climate, it is an unfortunate truth that disaster recovery has all but left the minds of most Americans and the front pages of corporate media.
 Mainstream media outlets filled the Houston area immediately following the hurricane, collecting the shocking footage and interviews that brings in the clicks and views, all the while spotlighting the efforts of professionals engaged in harrowing rescues and organizations, such as the Red Cross, providing help.
 But almost as quickly as Harvey hit, corporate media left and never returned.